cryostatio/cryostat-legacy/README.md

 project in this repository may be built locally.
 This can be done with `./gradlew build`.

-Tests can be run with `./gradlew test`, or for an interactive watch mode, `./gradlew -it test`.
+Tests can be run with `./gradlew check`, or for an interactive watch mode, `./gradlew -it test`.

 A Docker image can be built to your local Docker image registry using